mdsteiner/EFAtools/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version we have:

-* Fixed an error that occurred due to an update in the psych R-Package.
+* Fixed a test of the .gof function, to take care of the ATLAS issue in version 0.4.5 of the package (the respective goodness of fit measure is set to the worst value and a warning is issued, if the relevant matrix cannot be inverted).
-* Updated CITATION to include bibenty() rather than citeEntry()
+* Updated a url in the main vignette to a doi-url.
-* Removed C++11 standard

 ## Test environments
-* mac-builder m1, R 4.4.0
+* mac-builder m1, R 4.4.2
-* local Windows 10 installation, R 4.4.0
+* local Windows 10 installation, R 4.4.3
 * win-builder (release, devel, and oldrelease)

 ## R CMD check results